mnooner256/pyqrcode/docs/encoding.rst

 .. note::
    The QRCode object will try to use this encoding by using the string.upper() method.
 In other words, it will change the case of input if this encoding is selected.
+If the content's case matters then be sure to explicitly set the mode to binary.

-The available characters will let you encode a URL (the string is uppercased automatically).
+Luckily, the available characters will let you encode a URL (the string is uppercased automatically).

 .. code-block:: python